davidechiego/QMnotes/README.md

 # QMnotes
-Some italian-written lecture notes on Quantum Mechanics
+Some lecture notes on Quantum Mechanics written in Italian

-These notes are based on a two-semesters course on Quantum Mechanics at the University of Pisa.
+These notes are based on a course in Quantum Mechanics held at the University of Pisa over the course of two semesters.
-This work has been produced together with my friends and colleagues during our last year of Bachelor, to whom I am immensely grateful for all our long discussions and for this grat opportunity.
+This work has been realised together with my friends and colleagues of my Bachelor's degree, to whom I am immensely grateful for all our long discussions and for this great opportunity.

 The authors:
 Valerio Caporioni